Barbizon 63: Description

 Barbizon 63, originally the Barbizon Hotel for Women, is at the southeast corner of Lexington Avenue and 63rd Street on the Upper East Side of Manhattan in New York City.
 It occupies a trapezoidal site with a frontage of 120 ft on 63rd Street and 124 ft on Lexington Avenue.
 The site has a total area of 13136 ft2.
+The Barbara Rutherford Hatch House is immediately to the east.

 The Barbizon was designed by the firm of Everett F. Murgatroyd and Palmer H. Ogden, who designed the Allerton Hotel for Women and Barbizon-Plaza Hotel in New York City and the Hotel Allerton in Chicago.
 The structure is faced in salmon-colored brick with limestone and terra cotta decorations.
 The hotel's architecture combines elements of the Italian Renaissance, Late Gothic Revival, and Romanesque styles.

 Form and facade

 The Barbizon is 23 stories high.
 Its facade is divided into three horizontal sections: a three-story base, a 15-story shaft, and a five-story tower that is set back significantly from the shaft.
 The base occupies nearly the whole site and is rectangular.
 Above the third story, the south elevation of the facade is visible; there is a light court at the center of the south elevation.
 The east elevation is also visible above the fifth story; there are various setbacks and smaller light courts on the north, west, and east elevations.
 The facade mostly retains its original design, but openings for air conditioners have been cut into various parts of the facade.